msymeonides/Migrate3D/README.md

 ### Attractors:

 Identifies instances where an object is attracting other objects towards it (even if both objects are moving), and returns a separate results .xlsx file containing data on each detected attraction event.
+An additional set of tunable parameters for this function is available in the GUI.
+The default values for these parameters can be changed at the top of the main.py script.

 ### Generate Figures: